vseloved/should-test/README.md

+# SHOULD-TEST - a Common Lisp Testing Library

-# SHOULD-TEST -- you should test even Common Lisp code sometimes
+(you should test even Common Lisp code sometimes)

 `SHOULD-TEST` is a minimal yet feature-rich Common Lisp test framework.